autogluon/autogluon/docs/tutorials/course/fairbo.md

 $$DSP(f) = \Big| \mathbb{P}_{(x,y)} \big[ f(x)>0 \, \big| \, x \text{ in group } A \big] -  \mathbb{P}_{(x,y)} \big[ f(x)>0 \, \big| \, x \text{ in group } B \big] \Big| \leq \epsilon.$$

-Another possible definition is called Equal Opportunity (OP), that is defined as the property of having a similar True Poisitve Rate among the different groups.
-Also in this case we can defined the Difference in Equal Opportunity (DEO), and our goal is to keep it smaller that $\epsilon$:
+Another possible definition is called [Equal Opportunity](https://ai.googleblog.com/2016/10/equality-of-opportunity-in-machine.html) (EO), defined as the property of having a similar True Positive Rate among the different groups.
+Also in this case we can define the Difference in Equal Opportunity (DEO), and our goal is to keep it smaller that $\epsilon$:

 $$DEO(f) = \Big| \mathbb{P}_{(x,y)} \big[ f(x)>0 \, \big| \, x \text{ in group } A, y = 1 \big] -  \mathbb{P}_{(x,y)} \big[ f(x)>0 \, \big| \, x \text{ in group } B, y = 1 \big] \Big| \leq \epsilon$$